Around groups in Hilbert Geometry

 The cross-ratio is a projective notion.
 Thus it is clear that $d_{\O}$ does not depend on $\A$ or on the choice of the Euclidean norm on $\A$.
 We also note that the distance $d_{\O}$ is invariant by the group of projective automorphisms preserving $\O$. } \\ { The metric space $(\O,d_{\O})$ is geodesic\footnote{A metric space is \emph{geodesic} when one can find a geodesic joining any two points.}, proper\footnote{A metric space is \emph{proper} when the closed balls are compact, and so a proper space is complete.} and the topology induced by the Hilbert distance and the projective space coincide.
 But this space is not uniquely geodesic\footnote{A geodesic metric space is \emph{uniquely geodesic} when the geodesic between any two points is unique.} in general (see Proposition \ref{seg_geo}). } \\ { This distance $d_{\O}$ is called the Hilbert distance and has the good taste of coming from a Finsler metric on $\O$ defined by a very simple formula.
 Let $x$ be a point in $\O$ and $v$ a vector in the tangent space $T_x \O$ of $\O$ at $x$; the quantity $\left. \frac{d}{dt}\right| _{t=0} d_{\O}(x,x+tv)$ is homogeneous of degree one in $v$, therefore it defines a Finsler metric $F(x,v)$ on $\O$.
 Moreover, if we choose an affine chart $\A$ containing $\O$ and any Euclidean norm $|\cdot|$ on $\A$, we get (see Figure \ref{disttt}): }

 { The Finsler structure gives rise to a measure $\mu_{\O}$ on $\O$ which is absolutely continuous with respect to the Lebesgue measure, called the \emph{Busemann volume} .
-To define it, choose an affine chart $\A$ containing $\O$, a Euclidean norm $|\cdot|$ on $\A$, let $\mathrm{Leb}$ be the Lebesgue measure on $\A$ normalised by the fact that the volume of the unit cube is 1.
-The Busemann volume of a Borel set $\mathcal{A} \subset \O$ is then defined by the following formula: }
+To define it, choose an affine chart $\A$ containing $\O$, a Euclidean norm $|\cdot|$ on $\A$ and let $\mathrm{Leb}$ be the Lebesgue measure on $\A$ normalised by the fact that the volume of the unit cube is 1.
+The Busemann volume\footnote{There is a second volume which is often used in Finsler geometry, the so-called \emph{Holmes-Thompson volume} $\mu_{HT}$, defined by the following formula: